 Oatmeal is a common breakfast food that consists of oats and a liquid, such as water, cow's milk, or plant-based milk.
 Oats are known to be one of the most nutritious whole-grain foods you can possibly eat!

-Oatmeal is a versatile meal and can be spiced up with many different toppings–either sweet or even savory!
+Oatmeal is a versatile meal and can be spiced up with many different toppings–either sweet like coconut cream, coconut flakes, or even savory!
 Some popular oatmeal toppings include fresh berries, a poached egg, or cooked veggies, like tomatoes.

 Oatmeal Nutritional Information